Diffuse traces and Haar unitaries: States on von Neumann algberas

 If $z_{\infty}=0$, then $u$ is the desired Haar unitary.
 So assume that $z_{\infty}\neq 0$.
 Then $z_{\infty}M$ admits no finite-dimensional representations.
-It follows that $z_{\infty}M$ contains a unital, simple, nonelementary sub-\ca{} (for example, the hyperfinite $\mathrm{II}_1$~factor).
+It follows that $z_{\infty}M$ contains a unital, simple, nonelementary sub-\ca{}, for example the hyperfinite $\mathrm{II}_1$~factor~$\mathcal{R}$ (we sketch the argument below).
 Hence, the restriction of $\varphi$ to $z_{\infty}M$ admits a Haar unitary $v$; see \autoref{prp:HaarSimpleSubalgebra}.
 (Since von Neumann algebras have real rank zero, this also follows from \autoref{exa:rr0}.)
-Now $u+v$ is the desired Haar unitary. \end{proof}
+Now $u+v$ is the desired Haar unitary.

+To complete the argument, let us show that a von Neumann algebra $N$ admits a unital embedding of $\mathcal{R}$ if and only if $N$ admits no finite-dimensional representations.
+The forward implication is clear.
+For the backward implication, we can use type decomposition to reduce to the cases that $N$ is properly infinite or type~$\mathrm{II}_1$.